 While we may already know our favorites by heart, there still are unexplored genres of reading that we might grow a liking to.

-In this article we’ve compiled a list of 3 such book genres, both weird and rare that the eccentric reader in you might want to check out right away!
+In this article we’ve selected three such book genres, both weird and rare, that the adventurous reader in you might want to check out right away!

 1. Microblogging novels